OECD Home › Green growth and sustainable development › Publications & Documents

 Publications & Documents

 The Committee on Fiscal Affairs and the Environment Policy Committee launched a series of Joint Meetings of Tax and Environment Experts in 1999.
-One part of the mandate of these meetings was to monitor green tax reform in OECD member countries.
+One part of the mandate of these meetings was to monitor developments and contribute, where appropriate, to tax aspects of the follow-up to the Kyoto Protocol to the United Nations Framework Convention on Climate Change.
 As a contribution to this work, it was decided to undertake a study of

 The impact of a given change in taxation on the environment will to a large extent depend on the relevant price elasticities.
 The present report provides an overview of available estimates of own-price elasticities regarding energy and transport.

 The Working Party on Pollution Prevention and Control OECD Joint Workshop on Extended Producer Responsibility and Waste Minimisation Policy in Support of Environmental Sustainability Paris, 4-7 May 1999